hollyschinsky/todos-app-pwa/lesson8.md

     `firebase login`

 5. Run the `init` command from the root of the project you want to host (ie: **~/pgday/todos-app-starter/**).

       `firebase init`

 6. Next the Firebase tools will prompt you will the following questions:

-    - What Firebase CLI features do you want to setup for this folder? **select **hosting**] - _NOTE_ - you will probably want to deselect the other options as they're all selected initially.
+    - What Firebase CLI features do you want to setup for this folder? **Hosting: Configure and deploy Firebase Hosting sites** - _NOTE:_ You will likely want to deselect the other options as they're all selected initially.
 Hit the space bar to unselect.

-     - What Firebase project do you want to associate as default? **select project name you just created**
+     - What Firebase project do you want to associate as default? **&lt;project name you just created in the Firebase Console&gt;**

      - What do you want to use as your public directory? **www**